Michky23/alx-system_engineering-devops/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#This is my project for shell Permission
-this directory contains files that will help you to learn about shell permission
+The is my project on shell permission this directory contain files that will help us to learn about shell permission